brunomvsouza/ynab.go/README.md

 # YNAB API Go Library

 This is an UNOFFICIAL Go client for the YNAB API.
-It covers 100% of the resources made available by th [YNAB API](https://api.youneedabudget.com).
+It covers 100% of the resources made available by the [YNAB API](https://api.youneedabudget.com).

 ## Installation